-The project leader sample has been analysed alongside with the participant sample and its results intertwined with the ones of the participants in the previous chapters to provide as detailed and holistic picture as possible.
-Nevertheless, since it is a standalone subsample in the surveys, the most important findings are summarised in this chapter and complemented with further results.
+The project leader sample was analysed alongside with the participant sample and its results intertwined with the ones of the participants in the previous sections to provide an as detailed and holistic picture as possible.
+Nevertheless, since it is a standalone subsample in the surveys, the most important findings are summarised in this section and complemented with further results.

-First and foremost, project leaders scored very high in all measured areas: attitudes and values, knowledge, skills and practice.
-The high scores obtained across the analysed areas may be connected to the project leader sample not exhibiting as many shifts as is the case in the participant sample: while there are shifts across waves in skills in participant sample, for example, no such development occurs in project leader sample.
+First and foremost, project leaders scored very high in all measured areas: attitudes and values, knowledge, skills and practice74.
+The high scores obtained across the analysed areas may be connected to the project leader sample not exhibiting as many shifts as is the case in the participant sample: while there are shifts across waves in skills in participant sample, for example, no such development occurs in the project leader sample.
 Despite this difference between the participant and the project leader developments, the project leaders do exhibit increases in knowledge and practice areas, indicating that participating in E+/YiA projects in the capacity of a project leader is in itself a learning opportunity.

-Moreover, the project leaders themselves believe they have acquired new skills through their engagement in the E+/YiA projects, with over 90% of them stating that they have used these skills in the civil society engagements, and over 80% of them believing that these skills were useful to them in these engagements (see Figure 5).
-When it comes to the development of new skills, the project leaders believe that the most important is the peer learning, followed by the preparation and organisation of the project itself, and also active engagement in the project activities during the project itself (see Figure 6).
-This is largely in line with the opinions of the participant sample and shows a common ground between the participants and the project leaders when it comes to the skills development: peer learning and hands-on active engagement in the project are the most valued activities in this respect.
+Moreover, the project leaders themselves believe they have acquired new skills through their engagement in the E+/YiA projects, with over 90% of them stating that they have used these skills in the civil society engagements, and over 80% of them believing that these skills were useful for them in these engagements (see Figure 10).
+When it comes to the development of new skills, the project leaders believe that the most important is the peer learning, followed by the preparation and organisation of the project itself, and also active engagement in the project activities during the project itself (see Figure 11).
+This is largely in line with the opinions of the project leaders when it comes to the skills development: peer learning and hands-on active engagement in the project are the most valued learning contexts in this respect.

-Similarly to the participant sample (see chapter 2.8), the project leaders were also asked to reflect on the surveys and their role in the learning process.
-Similarly to the participants, even the project leader sample largely agrees that the survey contributed to their learning processes via focusing their attention to different aspects of the project participation.
+Similarly, to the participant sample (see section 2.8), the project leaders were also asked to reflect on the surveys and their role in the learning process.
+Similarly to the participants, even the project leader sample largely agrees that their participation in the surveys contributed to their learning processes via focusing their attention to different aspects of the project participation75.
 Interestingly, female project leaders have rated the influence of the surveys on their reflection in a more positive fashion than their male counterparts (median values of 4.0 in comparison to 3.0).
 This finding confirms that conducting the research is in itself influencing, to some extent, both the participants and the project leaders, while suggesting that this influence is mostly positive, increasing reflection of the participants and project leaders in relation to the project they have participated in and organised.
-When it comes to evaluating the questionnaire itself, the project leader sample rated all items rather positively, with the exception of the item 'Completing the questionnaires was very interesting for me' which was rated low with a median of 2.0.
+When it comes to the evaluation of completing the questionnaire itself, the project leader sample rated all items rather positively, with the exception of the item 'Completing the questionnaires was very interesting for me' which was rated low with a median of 2.0.
 This was also the only item which showed a statistically significant difference in subgroup comparisons, with university graduates rating it statistically significantly higher (median of 3.0) than project leaders with higher secondary education diploma (median of 1.5).

-&lt;sup>62 Analyses do not confirm statistical significance of the difference of the PL and PP scores, however, these may be due to a limited sample size and can be confirmed in larger samples.
+74 Analyses do not confirm statistical significance of the difference between the PL and PP scores, however, this may be due to a limited sample size but could be confirmed in larger samples.